 I believe that a business that has shown good returns on equity and capital over many decades most likely has a pretty durable business model.
-I’m careful of using the word “moat” because I think it’s a bit misused.
+I’m careful about using the word “moat” because I think it’s a bit misused.
 Still, given that the past is any indication of the future, we can calculate the maximum you can pay for a business and to allow for acceptable returns.

-In the calculations I have used return on equity (ROE) as a proxy for quality.
+In the calculations, I have used return on equity (ROE) as a proxy for quality.
 I simply assume a company that has shown high and persistent ROE is a quality company and that it can continue returning high returns.
 That is of course a very big IF.
 (I could have used other metrics like ROIC, but at the end of the day this article serves only as an illustration.)